University of Washington football player arrested, accused of raping two women - ExBulletin

 University of Washington football player arrested, accused of raping two women

-It was not immediately known whether Rogers, of Bakersfield, California, has an attorney who could comment on his behalf.
+It was not immediately known whether Rogers, of Bakersfield, California, had an attorney who could comment on his behalf.
 Jail records show he was released on bail.
-Attempts by The Associated Press to contact him were not immediately successful.
+Attempts to contact him by The Associated Press were unsuccessful.

-Rogers has been suspended from all team activities until further notice, the University of Washington athletics department said in a statement Tuesday.
+Rogers has been suspended from team activities until further notice, Washington's athletic department said in a statement Tuesday.
 The university will continue to gather facts and cooperate with law enforcement as requested, the statement said.

 A Seattle Central Community College student told police she was raped last year in the city's Capitol Hill neighborhood.
 According to court documents, Rogers and the 19-year-old woman met and began messaging each other after matching on the Tinder dating app in August 2023.
 Rogers went to her apartment to hang out on Oct.
 23 and attacked her, according to court documents.